 Regardless of whether our chapter together closes here or goes on to fill novels, I hope they can look back and use our conversations and devotions to help them work through the hardships of life.
 Even if they don’t remember that it was me who said something, I hope they can be assured that it was Christ speaking.

 Do you love to work with children and teenagers?
-And do you want to make a difference in the lives of children and parents on the mission field?
-We are looking for two boarding home assistants to start in August 2019.
+Do you want to make a difference in the lives of children and parents on the mission field?
+Find out more